Content management in the age of digital customer experience

-A design system handles the visual and functional elements of your organisation, fulfilling brand principles through design, realisation, and development of products and services.
+A design system handles the visual and functional elements of your organization, fulfilling brand principles through design, realisation, and development of products and services.

 Don’t miss: Integrating Enonic XP with your design system »

-Picture yourself working for a large international organisation: there are several websites, apps, and documents—all with different localisation.
-A design system helps your organisation keep a consistent brand and presentation of your content across the various regions and channels.
+Picture yourself working for a large international organization: there are several websites, apps, and documents—all with different localization.
+A design system helps your organization keep a consistent brand and presentation of your content across the various regions and channels.

 As a finale, the technology responsible for bringing content management into 21st century digital customer experience is the digital experience cloud (DXC).
 But what is a DXC?